WE HAVE ONLY BEEN ALLOWED TO SEE THE TIP OF THE ICEBERG

 It truly was Texas-Style Tammany Hall moment.
 After it passed, for those listening really hard, the faint sounds of Champagne corks popping back in Houston were heard in the distance.

-- P66 continuing to deny that this was a Tar Sands project, despite what P66 already admitted to in its Santa Maria EIR.
+- P66 continuing to deny that this was a Tar Sands project, despite what P66 already admitted to this in its Santa Maria EIR.

 And then there were new admissions made by both Co.
 Co.
 County and BAAQMD staff.
 Testimony included: